mbreithecker/coupledDynamics/README.md

-# Critical Behavior of Coupled ScalarFields with Different Dynamics
+# Critical Behavior of Coupled Scalar Fields with Different Dynamics

 ---